Glass Spider Tour: Contemporary critical reviews

 The European leg of the tour seemed to garner mostly unfavorable reviews from the media, although there were positive reviews as well.
 Chris Roberts, a writer for Melody Maker, later said that there was "overwhelming peer pressure" among his fellow musical critics to review the tour unfavourably.
 Bowie was frustrated how the reviews in Europe changed from initially positive to negative, blaming the early start of the tour in some outdoor venues for the poor reception.
 He said, "the biggest mistake that was made on that tour, was opening in the daylight.
 The whole reason for the entire damn show was lost."
-He noted that reviews from indoor shows (where the set and lighting were more effective) were quite positive.
+He noted that reviews from indoor shows, where the set and lighting were more effective, were quite positive.

 The US media seemed kinder, with papers in Orlando, Florida and Boston, Massachusetts writing positive reviews.
 The Philadelphia Inquirer and Chicago Tribune were both mixed in their reviews.
 The review of Bowie's first show in New York was mostly negative, calling the show "spectacular", but adding that "overkill reigns" and lamenting "a dizzying overload of visual activity."
 A review in the Christian Science Monitor was mostly positive, highlighting the dazzling visuals and complaining that the dancing was only occasionally inspired.
 A local paper in Portland, Oregon had a positive review that said that the dancers, music, set and band combined into an "overall effect [that] could rightly be called spectacular.
 It is performance art and rock opera; it is a stunning assemblage worthy of any stage or arena in the world."

 Despite criticism in the press, Bowie at the time said that performing on this tour was the most fun he had ever had on the road because it was the "most inventive" tour he had ever been involved with.

 Live recordings

 Despite stating during the press tour that there would be no live album from the tour, the performances at Sydney Entertainment Centre – Sydney on 7 and 9 November 1987 were filmed and released on video as Glass Spider in 1988.
 An edit of this show was subsequently aired in the US in an ABC TV concert special, ABC's first concert special since airing Elvis Presley's Aloha from Hawaii in 1973.
-A 2007 DVD re-release of the show included an audio recording of the performance at Olympic Stadium, Montreal on 30 August 1987, which was re-mastered and released on Loving the Alien (1983-1988) (2018).
-The 6 June 1987 Platz der Republik (Reichstag – City Of Berlin Festival) performance was broadcast live on FM radio.
+A 2007 DVD re-release of the show included an audio recording of the performance at Olympic Stadium, Montreal on 30 August 1987, which was re-mastered and released on Loving the Alien (1983–1988) (2018).
+The 6 June 1987 Platz der Republik (Reichstag – City of Berlin Festival) performance was broadcast live on FM radio.

-One critic found that the 1988 (and 2007 DVD reissue) video release rendered the intended meaning of the show largely nonsensical, as several songs and vignettes that made the show's message explicit were excised from the release.
+One critic found that the 1988 and 2007 DVD reissue video releases rendered the intended meaning of the show largely nonsensical, as several songs and vignettes that made the show's message explicit were excised from the release.
 However Bowie biographer Nicholas Pegg said that the concert film was "hugely enjoyable" despite the show's flaws, and that the video "leads the field for those wishing to see David Bowie delivering a rock-theatre spectacular."